Watchdogs Probe technical Failure On Boeing-made LATAM Plane - UrduPoint

 "The guy behind me was in the toilet when it happened, the poor guy.
 He told me he went through the roof," he added.

-Paramedics said they treated about 50 patients.
-Four people remained in hospital as of Tuesday morning, Health officials told AFP.
+Paramedics said they treated about 50 patients after the flight touched down at Auckland Airport, with health officials telling AFP four people remained in hospital as of Tuesday morning.

+LATAM said there were 263 passengers and nine cabin crew on board when the plane "experienced a strong movement".

-LATAM said in a statement that "only one passenger and one crew member have injuries that require additional care but are not life-threatening."
+"Only one passenger and one crew member have injuries that require additional care but are not life-threatening," LATAM said in a statement.

 The flight arrived on time, the airline added.

-The Chilean General Directorate of Civil Aeronautics said New Zealand air safety investigators will lead the probe into the incident, with Chilean help.
+New Zealand air safety investigators will lead the probe into the incident with the help of Chilean officials, the Chilean General Directorate of Civil Aeronautics said in a statement.

 Air accident safety investigator Joe Hattley told AFP that technical problems were rare in modern aircraft.